cachilders/changez/README.md

 # changez

 It's not just the French formal imperitive conjugation of the verb "to change."
-It's a norns mod that eats `program change` midi messages from a source and spits `cc` messages out to another.
+It's a norns mod that eats `program change` messages from one midi device and spits `cc` messages out to another.

 ![the changez mod menu](./assets/mod_menu_3.png)

 Midi devices are selected from the changez mod menu (`SYSTEM > MODS > CHANGEZ>`).
-These devices will need to be distinct from any you are using with whichever scripts you run.
+These devices will need to be different from any you are using with whichever scripts you run.

 The mod menu is also where you'll program your continuous controller messages.
 Each of the standard midi programs can emit any and all of the control channels comprising them.